The “one-size-fits-all” approach must be abandoned at the workplace for mental wellbeing

 Communicate frequently and consistently

 Lack of information creates significant anxiety among team members, especially during uncertainty or crisis.
-Frequent and consistent communication from leaders via townhalls could be organized to curb stress and anxiety.
-One-on-one interactions/ sessions could be organized with every department to provide that human touch for your employees.
+Frequent and consistent communication from leaders via townhalls could be organised to curb stress and anxiety.
+One-on-one interactions/ sessions could be organised with every department to provide that human touch for your employees.

 Introduce an employee assistance program (EAP)